Coves and cats: The best things to do in Hydra, Greece

 Getting around Hydra

-The ferry arrives into Hydra’s harbour and the town is small and easy to get around by foot.
+Ferries arrive into Hydra’s harbour and the town is small and easy to get around by foot.
 It is pretty hilly though, so if you have heavy bags or are staying up in the hills there are usually mules waiting to meet arriving ferries which can carry your luggage.

-If you’re staying in one of the other villages, or want to visit them or the more remote beaches like Bisti and Agios Nikolaos, you can take a water taxi.
+If you’re staying in one of the other villages or want a day on the beach, you can take a water taxi.
 These small boats nip up and down the coast of Hydra on demand.
-There is a water taxi stand stand outside the Corner Café – with a phone next to it if there aren’t any boats waiting.
+There’s a water taxi stand outside MyCrown gallery – with a phone if there aren’t any boats waiting.

-Hydra's water taxis
+Hydra water taxis

-Hydra’s water taxis
+Hydra water taxis

 Where to stay in Hydra

-We stayed in the Hydra’s Chromata apartments, a few minutes’ (step-free) walk from the harbour, in a quiet area with restaurants and a supermarket.
+We stayed in Hydra’s Chromata apartments, a few minutes’ (step-free) walk from the harbour, in a quiet area with restaurants and a supermarket.
 They have four spacious one- or two-bedroom apartments with a terrace or balcony (the Azure apartment has a prime harbour view) and you get daily cleaning and breakfast supplies every morning.

-Beach days at the Four Seasons, one of the best things to do in Hydra, Greece
+Beach days at the Four Seasons, one of the best things to do in Hydra Greece

 The Four Seasons Hydra